jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

 </div>

 **Bonus:** `Fluid Attacks` is convinced that speed without precision is useless.
+Therefore,
-Therefore, we have combined the best of each end: technology and knowledge produce a good balance.
-Many cybersecurity companies offer fast, automatic tools that are highly prone to false positives and negatives when searching for vulnerabilities. `Fluid Attacks` has recognized that there must be human work involved in these processes to ensure accuracy and efficiency. `Fluid Attacks` has not forgotten the value of speed but has always kept it in parallel with high-quality testing and excellent results.
+we have combined the best of each end:
+Technology and knowledge produce a good balance.
+Many cybersecurity companies offer fast, automated tools that are highly prone to false positives and false negatives when searching for vulnerabilities.
+`Fluid Attacks` has recognized that there must be human work involved in these processes to ensure accuracy and efficiency.
+`Fluid Attacks` has not forgotten the value of speed but has always kept it in parallel with high-quality testing and excellent results.

 ## SecDevOps?

+It's curious
+that when we spoke with Oscar, he didn't use the name DevSecOps, but **SecDevOps**.
+He moved security to the left
+With SecDevOps,
-It's curious that when we spoke with Oscar, he didn't use the name DevSecOps, but **SecDevOps**.
-He moved security to the left.
-With SecDevOps, perhaps more emphasis is placed on initially establishing security requirements to be followed through testing processes carried out continuously in the SDLC.
+perhaps more emphasis is placed on initially establishing security requirements to be followed through testing processes carried out continuously in the SDLC.

-Regardless of the name we give to the inclusion of security into the DevOps methodology, within this new business culture, security is expected to play an essential role in software production and maintenance from the beginning.
-It's intended that all those involved in the projects know and apply security; that's why they need training.
+Regardless of the name we give to the inclusion of security into the DevOps methodology, within this new business culture, security is expected to play an essential role in software production and maintenance from the beginning
+It's intended
+that all those involved in the projects know and apply security;
+that's why they need training.
 Bear in mind that just as in DevOps, there shouldn't be separate teams by function but by product.
-In the end, everyone must be responsible for security.
+In the end,
+everyone must be responsible for security.

 Companies that decide to implement the [DevSecOps](../../solutions/devsecops/) approach